Heat-trace asymptotics for edge Laplacians with algebraic boundary conditions: Algebraic boundary conditions on incomplete edges

 \end{defn}

-The algebraic boundary conditions classify all self-adjoint extensions of the Hodge Laplacian on cones, cf. (\cite{Moo:THK}, Section 7) and also \cite{KLP:EEA}.
-Classification of all self-adjoint extensions of the Hodge Laplacian on incomplete edges is beyond the scope of the present discussion, as it rests on a detailed understanding of the elliptic theory of edge degenerate operators.
+These algebraically defined boundary conditions classify all self-adjoint extensions of the Hodge Laplacian on cones, cf. (\cite{Moo:THK}, Section 7) and also \cite{KLP:EEA}.

+Passing to the general setting of incomplete feasible edge spaces with $\dim B\neq 0$ presents various crucial difficulties.
+The asymptotic expansion \eqref{expansion-w} holds only in a weak sense, i.e. only when $u\in \mathscr{D}_{\max}(\Delta)$ is paired with a smooth test function over $B$.
+In other words, the coefficients $c^\pm_j[u]$ are of negative Sobolev regularity in $y\in B$.
+Moreover, the expansion is local in the sense that there may be no global choice of elements $\psi^\pm_j$ over the edge manifold $B$.
+The error term $\tilde{u}$ need not be an element of the minimal domain $\mathscr{D}_{\min}(\Delta)$ any longer, but is only a higher order term in the asymptotics, of certain Sobolev regularity.
+Finally, analytic arguments do not generally localize over the edge $B$, since $\mathscr{D}_{\max}(\Delta)$ and $\mathscr{D}_{\min}(\Delta)$ need not be closed under multiplication with smooth cutoff functions.

-Moreover, asymptotic expansion in \eqref{expansion-w} holds only in the weak sense and hence the proof of self-adjointness of $\mathscr{D}_{\Gamma}(\Delta)$ does not carry over from cones to edges and requires a mollification argument.
-The mollification argument, however, does not apply to the second order degenerate operator $\Delta$ in any obvious way unless $B$ is either zero-dimensional or Euclidean.
-Note $\Delta = D^t D$, where $D$ is the Gauss Bonnet operator of $(M,g)$.
+The fundamental tool in dealing with the listed restrictions is a mollification argument, which does not apply to the second order degenerate operator $\Delta$ in any obvious way unless $B$ is either zero-dimensional or Euclidean.
+However, the situation changes dramatically, when we consider first order operators.
+Return back to the general setting of incomplete admissible edge spaces and note $\Delta = D^t D$, where $D=d+\delta$ is the Gauss Bonnet operator of $(M,g)$.
 By \cite[Lemma 2.4]{MazVer:ATM}, any $u \in \mathscr{D}_{\max}(D)$ admits a weak asymptotic expansion as $x\to 0$